EvgeniyAzarov/NLP-UA-Locations-Extractions/README.md

 # NLP UA Locations Extractions

-*brief description of the task*
+First place solution of the local hakathon (10 participating teams), targeted for creating a model for automatic locations extraction from the Telegram posts in Ukrainian and russian languages, facilating further geolocation of events.

 ## Deployed model

 Url: [https://ua-locations-b257fnr7mq-uc.a.run.app](https://ua-locations-b257fnr7mq-uc.a.run.app)

-The model is wrapped with simple REST API and deployed to the Google Cloud Platform.
-The API scheme can be found at the main page.
+An optimized ONNX version of the model is wrapped with simple REST API and deployed to the Google Cloud Platform.
+Comparison of speed and performance of model compressions can be found at [notebooks/quantization&optimization](notebooks/quantization&optimization.ipynb).
+The API scheme can be found at the url above.
 Below is a sample request with python to the api's endpoint.

 ```Python
 import requests